Art Therapy for Mental Health

 Writing

-While writing isn't always viewed as a creative or artistic activity, art therapy utilizes writing in a way that allows a person to visualize their thoughts and feelings in an engaging manner.
+While writing isn't always viewed as a creative or artistic activity, art therapy utilizes writing in a way that allows a person to visualise their thoughts and feelings in an engaging manner.
 Through therapeutic techniques such as journaling or creating comics, art is combined with art to produce positive outcomes.
 Writing therapy can be very advantageous in cases where the client has a particular affinity towards writing.

 Photography

-Photography can be very effective at understanding how a person visualizes and pictures certain aspects of the world around them.
+Photography can be very effective at understanding how a person visualises and pictures certain aspects of the world around them.
 This method also allows the therapist to identify how a person forms memories and past experiences in their mind.
 The therapist further assists a person in producing positive images and constructing alternative frameworks through which they can view their emotions and experiences.

 Textiles